Tuttotorna/OMNIA-VALIDATION/docs/TEMPORAL_COLLAPSE_LEVEL_3_INDEX_V0.md

 The current strongest direct public benchmark mapping result is v8.

+The current strongest direct answer-trace mapping result is v9.

-Level 3 v8 separated STABLE, DRIFT, CRITICAL, and COLLAPSE regimes over direct GSM-Symbolic public benchmark record mappings using visible signals, explicit thresholds, source labels, independence method labels, benchmark fields, source-record fields, mapping methods, and inspectable transition evidence.
+Level 3 v9 separated STABLE, DRIFT, CRITICAL, and COLLAPSE regimes over direct GSM-Symbolic answer traces using visible signals, explicit thresholds, source labels, independence method labels, benchmark fields, answer-trace fields, correctness profiles, model labels, mapping methods, and inspectable transition evidence.

-v8 is stronger than v7 because it adds direct benchmark-record fields.
+v9 is stronger than v8 because it adds answer-trace fields and correctness profiles.

+is_correct is evidence.

+risk_score remains structural warning measurement.

-v8 does not claim that OMNIA solves GSM-Symbolic.
+v9 does not claim that OMNIA solves GSM-Symbolic.

+v9 does not infer semantic truth.

-v8 does not evaluate semantic correctness.
+v9 does not replace benchmark correctness.
 ```

 This is bounded, reproducible, and falsifiable.